 All responsible breeders registering puppies with The Kennel Club want to ensure that health is a priority in every litter and therefore make sure that the recommended health testing and screening for their breed is in place prior to mating.
 Health testing and screening enables responsible choices to be made when selecting a mate and importantly ensures the likelihood of puppies produced from any potential mating having the best chance of living a happy, healthy life.

-During this pandemic, many planned sessions to health test or screen your dog have had to be postponed or cancelled.
-To support you in making alternative arrangements and adhering to government advice and best practice at all times, The Kennel Club has provided an update on each area below and will support you in getting your dog tested or screened when this is possible in line with government advice.
+With Covid-19 restrictions now in place across the UK, at this time many planned sessions to health test or screen your dog may have had to be postponed or cancelled.
+To support you in making alternative arrangements and adhering to government advice and best practice at all times, The Kennel Club has provided you with an update on each area below and will support you in getting your dog tested or screened when this is possible in line with government advice.
 We want to continue to encourage health testing and screening as an essential part of responsible breeding whilst keeping you and your dogs safe at this challenging time.
-If you have any questions or concerns relating to canine health and welfare, please send us an email.
+If you have any questions or concerns at any time relating to canine health and welfare, please send us an email.

 Hips and elbows: hip and elbow dysplasia scheme (KC/BVA)